They slice, they dice, and they’re cool as ice. They might steam your rice or grip like a vice. But watch out for their

-In our original As Seen On TV buyer’s guide, we noted that this industry is 2.5X bigger than the U.S. network and cable industry.
+The As Seen on TV industry is 2.5X bigger than the U.S. network and cable industry.
 These companies sell more than $250 billion worth of products each year, so they’re clearly not going away anytime soon.
 And why would they?
 They seem to fill a need and, at least proportionally, many customers seem somewhat pleased with their purchase.

 But to minimize your chances of ending up an unhappy customer, here are our top three tried-and-true tips you can immediately put to use: